About the Materials

 Many people I come in contact with have not been properly educated in the difference between the types of metals they can purchase.
 Some may have even been sold these products with unrealistic promises of use and wear.
 Read on below to learn about the differences.

 Samantha Dulay Designs consist of pieces made of sterling silver, 14K gold filled, and solid 14K gold.

 Sterling silver is the industry standard for silver.
 Pure 100% silver is very malleable and soft to work with and does not hold up well.
 Because of this, in 1851, Tiffany was the first American company to institute the 925/1000 sterling silver standard which was later adopted by the United States.
 The alloy that was created consists of 92.5% silver and 7.5% copper.
 You can confirm that the piece you are purchasing is sterling silver by looking for a small "925" stamp somewhere hidden on the piece.

 What is the difference between gold plated, vermeil, gold filled, and gold?

-Gold-plated jewelry is created using an electro-chemical process that places a very thin layer of Gold onto copper or nickel.
+Gold-plated jewelry is created using an electro-chemical process that places a very thin layer (a plating) of Gold onto copper or nickel.
 The thickness of the Gold used in the plating process consists of 1/2000 or less of gold on the outside.
 Over time this thin layer will wear off exposing the base metal underneath and causing various skin reactions (turning green, or an allergy reaction).

 Vermeil (ver-may) is made in the exact same way as something that is plated, but the metal underneath is sterling silver.
 Over time however this thin layer will also wear off and your beautiful gold piece you purchased will eventually turn completely silver.